CAWNoodle/SeeSpotRun/README.md

 # SeeSpotRun
-A simple android app for tracking runs without sending data all over the internets.
+A le android app for tracking runs without sending data all over the internets.